gaurang2001/EmailNotif/README.md

 - Database - MySQL

 #### Setup
-1. Make sure you have RVM, Rails and MySQL installed on your system, if not, follow these steps, otherwise, skip:
+1. Make sure you have RVM, Rails, MySQL, NodeJs installed on your system, if not, follow these steps, otherwise, skip:
 - To install RVM (Ruby version manager), (Make sure you're running commands as a login shell)